Frequently Asked Questions

 Edited work will be sent to your academic advisor for their records.

-It is the policy of the Institute that doctoral candidates should not make specific plans regarding the scheduling of their jury until the editing of their manuscript has been completed.
+It is the policy of the Institute that you should not make specific plans regarding the scheduling of your defense until the editing of your manuscript has been completed.

 In what format will my final, formatted work be returned?

 Final work is exported to archival PDF files with bookmarks and metadata that may be used by searchable repositories and databases like ProQuest and J-Stor—as well as by the algorithms of search engines like Google—to organize and weight content, resulting in more robust search results.
 Including this descriptive metadata is essentially a form of search engine optimization that may boost and promote your work.